 The path here

-Earlier: ML Engineer at the Inter-American Development Bank (AI for policy evaluation), Data Scientist at the United Nations in Chile (criminal detection models), and five years at Bogotá’s Education Department building the first AI system that automatically wrote institutional reports.
+Earlier: Data Scientist at the United Nations in Chile, and five years at Bogotá’s Education Department building the first AI system that automatically wrote institutional reports.

-Edge Computing — This is where I experiment.
-I build computer vision models on Raspberry Pi and Jetson Nano, optimizing for memory and energy.
-It’s ML where cloud isn’t an option.
+Edge Computing — Computer vision on Raspberry Pi and Jetson Nano.
+ML where cloud isn’t an option.

 Let’s connect